 - Refrigerator - In an airtight container for up to 5 days.

-- I have no frozen tofu scramble by itself, however, I have frozen breakfast burritos with tofu scramble and they did fine.
+- I have not frozen tofu scramble by itself, however, I have frozen breakfast burritos with tofu scramble hash and they did fine.
 Just be aware that it may change the texture a bit.

 - Reheat - can be reheated in the microwave at 30 second intervals, or in a frying pan on the stove at medium-low heat until heated through.

-Be sure to add more seasoning if needed after a day or two.
+Be sure to add more seasoning or salt and pepper if needed after a day or two.

 ❓ Frequently Asked Questions